fastify/fastify-autoload/README.md

   ## Autohooks:

   The autohooks functionality provides several options for automatically embedding hooks, decorators, etc... to your routes.
-The default behaviour of `autoHooks: true` is to apply the `autohooks.js` plugin only to the contents of the folder containing the file.
 CJS and ESM `autohook` formats are supported.

-  The `cascadeHooks: true` option allows hooks to apply to the current folder and all subsequent children, with any new `autohooks.js` files being applied cumulatively.
-The `overwriteHooks: true` option will re-start the cascade any time a new `autohooks.js` file is encountered.
+  The default behaviour of `autoHooks: true` is to encapsulate the `autohooks.js` plugin with the contents of the folder containing the file.
+The `cascadeHooks: true` option encapsulates the hooks with the current folder contents and all subsequent children, with any additional `autohooks.js` files being applied cumulatively.
+The `overwriteHooks: true` option will re-start the cascade any time an `autohooks.js` file is encountered.

+  Plugins and hooks are encapsulated together by folder and registered on the `fastify` instance which loaded the `fastify-autoload` plugin.
+For more information on how encapsulation works in Fastify, see: https://www.fastify.io/docs/latest/Encapsulation/

     ### Example: